Emil Bove: Assistant United States attorney and return to private practice (2012–2021)

-Assistant Attorney General and Acting Deputy Attorney General (January–September 2025)
+Department of Justice service (January–September 2025)

 On November 14, 2024, president-elect Donald Trump named Bove as principal associate deputy attorney general.
 On January 20, 2025, Bove was appointed acting deputy attorney general.
 Within days, he sent a memorandum threatening to prosecute local officials who refuse to comply with requests from the department following through on Trump's immigration policy.
-Bove later stated that Carla B. Freedman, the U.S. attorney for the Northern District of New York, was investigating Tompkins County sheriff Derek Osborne, who allegedly allowed a Mexican citizen to be released from jail after pleading guilty to assault in the third degree.
+Bove later stated that Carla B. Freedman, the United States Attorney for the Northern District of New York, was investigating Tompkins County sheriff Derek Osborne, who allegedly allowed a Mexican citizen to be released from jail after pleading guilty to assault in the third degree.
 That month, he instructed the leadership of the Federal Bureau of Investigation to compile a list of prosecutors involved in criminal proceedings in the January 6 Capitol attack.
-Hours later, over twelve federal prosecutors in the U.S. attorney's office for the District of Columbia who investigated the attack were dismissed.
+Hours later, over twelve federal prosecutors in the United States attorney's office for the District of Columbia who investigated the attack were dismissed.
 Bove moved to exert greater authority over the bureau, accusing acting director Brian Driscoll and his deputy, Robert Kissane, of "insubordination" in February for refusing to provide the list of names he requested.
 According to The Wall Street Journal, he threatened to fire Driscoll.
 Senator Dick Durbin accused Kash Patel of directing the dismissals of career civil servants that Bove carried out.

-Communications between federal prosecutors and New York City mayor Eric Adams's legal team had gone through Bove since he took office, according to The New York Times.
+Communications between federal prosecutors and the legal team of Eric Adams, the mayor of New York City, had gone through Bove since he took office, according to The New York Times.
 Bove dismissed federal corruption charges against Adams in February, arguing that the indictment interfered with the New York City Democratic mayoral primary.
-The move to dismiss the case led to several resignations, including Danielle Sassoon, the acting U.S. attorney for the Southern District of New York, Hagan Scotten, an assistant U.S. attorney in the district, and five prosecutors associated with the Department of Justice's Public Integrity Section, including John Keller, the acting head of the section, and Kevin Driscoll, who supervised the section as head of the Department of Justice's criminal division.
+The move to dismiss the case led to several resignations, including Danielle Sassoon, the acting United States Attorney for the Southern District of New York, Hagan Scotten, an assistant United States attorney in the district, and five prosecutors associated with the Department of Justice's Public Integrity Section, including John Keller, the acting head of the section, and Kevin Driscoll, who supervised the section as head of the Department of Justice's criminal division.
 In her resignation letter, Sassoon alleged that Adams's lawyers had proposed a quid pro quo in which Adams would enforce the Trump administration's immigration policies in exchange for his case being dismissed, and that the Department of Justice had acquiesced.
 In court, Bove told Judge Dale Ho that there was no quid pro quo.
 When he dismissed the case, Ho stated that the situation "smacks of a bargain" where the indictment was dismissed "in exchange for immigration policy concessions".